AscendingPassage.com HOME PAGE.

 "We are quite near," the pilot had told me before departing to make

-his evening prayer; "in an hour, to-morrow, we shall be there."
+his evening prayer, "in an hour, tomorrow, we shall be there."

 And the gentle night descended upon us in this spot which did not seem